Warren Central High School (Kentucky): Girls basketball

 The varsity girls' basketball team competes in the same district and region as the boys' teams.
 The 1983 girls' team won the KHSAA state basketball championship, a culmination of many years of outstanding girls' teams.
 Several WCHS alumni played college basketball at Western Kentucky University (Clemette Haskins, Melinda Carlson), and helped Western achieve national status, playing in Women's NCAA Final 4 tournaments in the 1980s.

 Boys varsity football

 The boys varsity team competes in the class 6a district.
 After originally being in 4a district 2 in 1989 and 1990, Warren Central was a 4a class runner to Trinity High School.
 Both of these teams were led by 1990 Kentucky Mr. Football winner and also Paul Horning Award winner Damon Hood.

 In the 2005–06 season led by head coach Bill Cox, the Dragons went 12–2 and also was ranked 9th in Kentucky.
 This team also went undefeated in district play.
 In the 2011–12 season led by Mike Rodgers, the dragons had a record of 11–2 and was ranked 7th in state rankings.
 After having a 6–5 record in the 2014–15 season, the Dragons went on a 61-game losing streak stemming from the 2016–17 season to coming to an end in the 2022–23 season.
-The Dragons led by new head coach Mark Nelson after firing Clay Stephens finally got over the hump when they beat Bullitt Central in their first regular season game of the season.
-The Dragons eventually went 5–6 for the season and had a 2–2 district record.
-But after a great season they eventually lost in the 1st round to Madisonville North Hopkins with a final score of 12–39.

-Clubs and organizations

-Warren Central has a variety of both academic and non-academic clubs and organizations.
-Some of these organizations include local chapters of national organizations such as National Beta Club, Fellowship of Christian Athletes (FCA), Future Business Leaders of America (FBLA), and Family, Career, and Community Leaders of America.